-To combat this, ecommerce platforms like Ontraport have built-in features and functionality that allow you to automatically manage declined credit cards, payment collections, subscription plans and abandoned shopping carts to help you recapture and prevent that loss of revenue.
+To combat these common forms of revenue loss, many ecommerce platforms such as Ontraport have built-in features and functionality that allow you to automatically manage declined credit cards, payment collections, subscription plans and abandoned shopping carts.
+Following these strategies will help you not only prevent, but recapture that loss of revenue.

 Automating Your Credit Card Decline Process

-Because declined credit cards for payment plans or subscription products are a very common occurrence, having to deal with each one manually is realistically out of the question.
-Rather than chasing down people whose payments failed, you can streamline your follow-up with them through automation.
-This will not only save you time, but it will allow you to collect revenue for payments that would otherwise go unpaid.
+Because declined credit cards for payment plans or subscription products are a common occurrence, having to deal with each one manually is realistically out of the question.
+Rather than chasing down people whose payments failed, you can streamline your follow-up through automation.
+This will save you time and will allow you to collect revenue for payments that would otherwise go unpaid.

 In Ontraport, you can automate your credit card decline process through Recharge Settings which allow you to manage when and how often attempts will be made to rerun a declined customer’s card.
 You can specify (in days) how often you would like to attempt recharging a card for a previously failed transaction.

 For example, you could specify that you want Ontraport to retry your client’s credit cards every three days for a total of 90 days.
-Then at the end of this recharge cycle, the item’s payment status would automatically be changed to “Write Off” in accordance with standard accounting principles.
+At the end of this recharge cycle, the item’s payment status would automatically be changed to “Write Off” in accordance with standard accounting principles.

 If that 90-day recharge period passes without any action on your clients’ part to update their credit card information, you can also automate the process of removing their access to your product.
-If you have a WordPress membership site, you can use Ontraport to automatically assign or remove access to certain levels of your site or your site as a whole.
-Set the lockout triggers for whatever time frame fits your business model, whether that is right when your customers’ payment declines the first time or at the end of your recharge period.
+If you have a WordPress membership site, you can use Ontraport to automatically assign or remove access to certain levels of your site or revoke site access entirely.
+Set the lockout triggers for whatever time frame fits your business model.
+Whether that goes into effect right when your customers’ payment declines the first time or at the end of your recharge period, Ontraport gives you the flexibility to choose.

 To add a pre-built subscription expiration campaign to your Ontraport account now, search “Membership Site: Remove Access When Subscription Is Declined” in the Marketplace.